Category Archives: Brouwerij 3 Fonteinen

 Style: Lambic – Fruit

-Appearance: A nice golden orange colour with a one finger white head that dissipated fairly quickly, while leaving only sparse lacing.
+Appearance: A lightly hazy golden orange colour, with a half finger white head that had decent retention, but left only sparse lacing.